 Finally, the remaining caveat is iii), a possible interaction of the semi-prognostic method with topography, causing spurious up- and downwelling.
 One reason for this effect is that the climatological density may not imply a (geostrophically balanced) continuous boundary current.
 This can be a result of the interpolation and smoothing techniques used for the compilation of the climatology; e. g. the slopes of the isopycnals across the boundary current might be reduced.
 This appears to be the case for example in the Gulf Stream of the climatology of Boyer and Levitus (1997), as our experiments suggest.
-To overcome this problem, we have tapered the parameter α near the boundary current system and semi-prognostic in the interior.
+To overcome this problem, we have tapered the parameter $\alpha$ near the boundaries to one, which means that the model becomes "locally prognostic" in calculating the boundary current system and semi-prognostic in the interior.
 We call this method the "tapered" semi-prognostic method.
-Note that it appears also possible, to exclude e. g. the deep ocean from having influence on the method by setting α to one below a certain depth, since there, observations might be less reliable.
+Note that it appears also possible, to exclude e. g. the deep ocean from having influence on the method by setting $\alpha$ to one below a certain depth, since there, observations might be less reliable.